-Provide 2015-2016 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2016-2017 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2015-2016 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2015-2016 academic year costs of attendance will be available: 1-Apr-15
+Check here if your institution's 2016-2017 academic year costs of attendance are not available at this ✓ time and provide an approximate date (i.e., month/day) when your institution's final 2016-2017 academic year costs of attendance will be available: 1-Apr-16

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2015-2016 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2016-2017 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

-G1 First-Year Undergraduates 1
+First-Year

 G1 PRIVATE INSTITUTIONS

 Tuition:

 G1 PUBLIC INSTITUTIONS

 Tuition:

 In-district

 G1 PUBLIC INSTITUTIONS

 In-state (out-of-district):

 G1 PUBLIC INSTITUTIONS

 Out-of-state:

 G1 NONRESIDENT ALIENS

 Tuition:

 G1 REQUIRED FEES:

 G1 ROOM AND BOARD:

-(on-campus)
+• (on-campus)

 G1 ROOM ONLY:

-(on-campus)
+• (on-campus)

 G1 BOARD ONLY:

-(on-campus meal plan)
+• (on-campus meal plan)

-7
+(on dampad modi plan)

-G1 Comprehensive tuition and room an
+G1 Comprehensive tuition and room and board fee (if your

-college cannot provide separate tuit on and room and
+• college cannot provide separate tuition and room and

-board fees): ]
+board fees):

-~ Other:
+5501 (1555).

-G1 Other.
+G1 Other:

+•

 G2 Minimum Maximum

-Number of credits per term a studen t can take for the Winning Maximam
+G2 Number of credits per term a student can take for the TVIII III III III Wickering

-02 stated full-time tuition to all take for the 12 18
+U 2 stated full-time tuition

+Stated fall time tailori

 G3 Yes No

-G3 Do tuition and fees vary by year of s tudy (e.a., sophomore,
+G3 Do tuition and fees vary by year of study (e.g., sophomore, 100 110

-junior, senior)? , , , , , , , , , , , , , , , , , , , $\checkmark$
+00 junior, senior)?

+junior, seriior):

+C4 Г Vaa No

-G4 ] Yes No
+G4 De telle e en transcription de manadente l'estimation de Yes No

-G4 Do tuition and fees vary by undergra duate instructional 100 110
+G4 Do tuition and fees vary by undergraduate instructional

-•. program? ✓
+program?

-G4

-64 %
+G4 %

-• • a da nama da sat
+/0

-G4 If yes, what percentage of full-time u
+G4 If yes, what percentage of full-time undergraduates pay

-more than the tuition and fees repor ted in G1?
+more than the tuition and fees reported in G1?